If you’re going to create an explainer video but don’t quite know where to start, this article is for you.

 A storyboard or sketch board is a rough drawing of the video so you can have an idea how your script plays scene by scene before the actual production of it begins.

 When creating the storyboard, try to create a story with a beginning, development, and end.
 Avoid any concepts that are simply visual representations of the voiceover.
-For example:

 Script: If you are looking for opportunities…